 Barring Thibodeaux isn’t the biggest or fastest guy in the world, he relies primarily on strategy and film to expose the weakness of his opposition.
 He often refers to the game of chess when breaking down his opponents because of the constant thinking it requires.
 Thibodeaux enjoys being one or two moves ahead of his opponent at all times.

-“I’m not the biggest guy, I’m not the strongest guy, and I’m not the fastest guy,” Thibodeaux said.
+“I’m not big, strong, or fast,” Thibodeaux said.
 “Just like Von Miller, you have to figure out what’s going to give you that edge, and for me, my mind is what gives me that edge.
 I’m a chess player, so thinking moves ahead.
-How can I set the game and dictate what the offensive tackle does so I can get what I want out of the situation?
+How can I control the game and influence the offensive tackle’s actions to achieve my desired outcome?

 His Track Record